ndrean/phoenix_solid/README.md

 ### The `socket`

 It is an object that holds the WS.
 We will set up the socket SPA side and server side.
-We generate the 2 files - server & client - needed to handle bith sides of the socket and install the npm package [phoenix](https://www.npmjs.com/package/phoenix) in the SPA.
+We generate the 2 files - server & client - needed to handle bith sides of the socket.
+As previsouly stated, make sure the npm package `Phoenix.js` is installed in the SPA.

 ```bash
 mix phx.gen.socket User